aamend/ml-registry/README.md

 - Work out the relevant build number for artifact `com.aamend.spark:hello-world` given a major and minor version
 - Upload model `com.aamend.spark:hello-world:latest` to nexus

-Nexus authentication is enabled by passing an `application.conf` to your spark context as follows
+Nexus authentication is enabled by passing an `application.conf` to your spark context or application classpath

 ```shell script
 $ spark-shell \